PatrickEwing-USDA/NCARL_altrot_yield/README.md

 - [R](https://cran.r-project.org/)
 - [RTools](https://cran.r-project.org/bin/windows/Rtools/)
 - [RStudio](https://posit.co/download/rstudio-desktop/)
-- [renv](https://rstudio.github.io/renv/articles/renv.html) will manage libraries.
-If you need it, then run (in R): install.packages('renv')
+- [`renv`](https://rstudio.github.io/renv/articles/renv.html) will manage libraries.
+Run (in R) `install.packages('renv')`.

 To reproduce the analysis:
-- Clone the repository
+1. Clone the repository.
-- Download and install R, RTools, and RStudio
+2. Download and install R, RTools, and RStudio.
-- Open the .RProj file in RStudio
+3. Open the .RProj file in RStudio.
+Install `renv`.
+5. Run `renv::restore()`.
-- Run (knit!) in order, starting with 1a.
+6. Run (knit!) in order, starting with 1a.
 Note that 1a is pretty slow.

 Raw data is in ./Data/Inputs - all other tables are generated.
 See ./Data/meta.txt for descriptions.
 Figure code is embedded within each notebook.